 Contact your roommate ahead of time

-Get in touch with your roommate before move-in through email, texting or social media.
-Learn about each other and discover what you have in common.
-Discuss who will bring what (TV, DVD player, futon, etc.).
+Get in touch with your roommate before move-in to learn about each other and discover what you have in common.
+Discuss who will bring what (TV, futon, refrigerator, etc.).
 Then, when you get to college, your roommate will be a support to you, not a stranger.

 From the start, discuss how you both feel about cleanliness, visitors, music and TV volume, study time, sleep schedules, and borrowing clothes and other items.

 You and your roommate will have different habits and expectations, so be prepared to compromise.
 Realize that you don’t have to be best friends to live together.